Application Packages in Declarative Sharing in the Native Application Framework

 Build the application package

 If there are any errors in the manifest file, the build fails and gives information on how to fix the error.
-Correct those errors and rebuild the application package.
+Correct the errors and rebuild the app package.

 The built app remains in the live state, and you can continue to make changes to the application package.